SouparnoGhosh/patrick-collins-nft-2/README.md

 # Advanced Sample Hardhat Project

+---

+This is an ether wallet contract made using the [guide](https://solidity-by-example.org/app/ether-wallet) in Solidity by Example.

+Done using hardhat, tested with waffle, deployed using hardhat-deploy.

+---

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.

 The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.